Why Kendall Jenner and Devin Booker Are Such a Winning Pair - E! Online

 But now that Kendall and NBA standout Devin have sailed past that particular milestone, well...game on.

-By that, we mean, she will happily accept a courtside kiss from the Phoenix Suns shooting guard after cheering him on to a victory over her hometown Lakers Oct.
-22. "Devin made a beeline for Kendall after the final buzzer," an onlooker said of the very public display of affection at Los Angeles' Staples Center.
+By that, we mean, she will happily accept a courtside kiss from the Phoenix Suns shooting guard after cheering him on to a victory over her hometown Lakers.
+"Devin made a beeline for Kendall after the final buzzer," an onlooker said of the very public display of affection at Los Angeles' Staples Center last October.
 "Kendall had a huge smile on her face!"

 Basically, as one insider put it to E!
-News in June, "they are crazy about each other."
+News, "they are crazy about each other."

-After years of guarding her heart, so careful not to make a public misstep, "She feels very secure and confident in their relationship," the insider shared of Kendall, celebrating her 26th birthday Nov.
-3, four days after wishing a happy 25th to her "best friend" Devin.
+After years of guarding her heart, so careful not to make a public misstep, "She feels very secure and confident in their relationship," the insider shared of Kendall, celebrating her 27th birthday Nov.
+3, four days after wishing a happy 26th to Devin.
 "She didn't expect this, but it's become the healthiest and best relationship she has ever been in.
 She definitely feels like this is different and more serious."

 And, yes, it's hard not to notice that the 5-foot-10 818 Tequila founder has a bit of a predilection for skilled ball-handlers, having gone one-on-one with NBA players like Ben Simmons, Blake Griffin and Jordan Clarkson in the past.